 Please review the United Way of Tompkins County Grant Policies and Funding Parameters for eligibility standards, funded partner agreements, and general grant information.

 Please login to Foundant, our online grant management database, to apply for available grants.
 We recommend using Google Chrome as your web browser, but Foundant is compatible with all browsers.
 To access training information for Foundant, including written instructions and videos, please click here.
-For navigating Foundant, or to receive training, please contact Emma Terwilliger.
+For navigating Foundant, or to receive training, please contact Brandi Remington.